<pages xmlns:xi="http://www.w3.org/2001/XInclude">

 course.
 It used an extensive natural language parsing system written

-that you could enter English assertions and queries about students and
+that users could enter English assertions and queries about students and

 course registration.
 I wrote a LISP program to randomly generate